LutetiumCalciumLee/Introduction_to_Computing/README.md

 <details>
 <summary>ENG (English Version)</summary>

-# Introduction to Computer Science
+# Introduction to Computers
+This repository contains my notes on Introduction to Computers, studied as part of the High-Tech Program in the Department of AI Software.

 ## [**Chapter 1 – AI in Our Society**](https://github.com/LutetiumCalciumLee/Studying_Computer_Science/tree/Ch.01)
 - **Metaverse & Virtual Worlds**: Fusion of AR, VR, MR, XR in daily life; ASF categories (AR, Lifelogging, Mirror, Virtual).